Andrewllab/fast_mail/README.md

 - **Architectures:** support for transformer, mamba, xlstm models.
 - **Policy Head:** support for bc, ddpm, beso, flow matching and vqbet.
 - **Environments:** support for push-T, block-push, libero, and other tasks.

+- **Potential:** think about adding point cloud inputs, maybe try 1 or 2 tasks and real robot

 ---